 The Hula Hoopin’ Queen Figurative Language Mentor Text

 I just love the book I am going to share with you today!
 The Hula Hoopin’ Queen by Thelma Lynne Godin and illustrated by Vanessa Brantley-Newton is a delightful book full of great figurative language.
+It is a fantastic mentor text for introducing your students to several different types of figurative language… plus it lends itself to some hula hoopin’ fun at the end of the activity.

 The Hula Hoopin’ Queen is available on both Amazon and Barnes and Noble, but a video of the book read by Oprah Winfrey is available for FREE on Storyline Online (Screen Actor’s Guild Foundation project)!